forcedotcom/cli/releasenotes/README.md

 * NEW: If you authorize an org that has a namespace linked, and then run `sf org list --json`, the JSON output now includes the `namespacePrefix` key, with value set to the namespace name.
 (GitHub issue [#1790](https://github.com/forcedotcom/cli/issues/1790), sfdx-core PR [#908](https://github.com/forcedotcom/sfdx-core/pull/908))

-* CHANGE: We changed the Node.js logger that Salesforce CLI uses to [Pino](https://getpino.io/#/).
+* CHANGE: We changed the Node.js logger that Salesforce CLI uses from Bunyan to [Pino](https://getpino.io/#/).
 This internal change results in these user-visible changes:

     * Each day's logs are written to a file whose name is based on that day.
 For example, the logs for August 8, 2023 are written to the file `USER_HOME_DIR/.sf/sf-2023-08-07.log`.